farhapartex/candidate-test-task/README.md

 - You must be able to parse all existing transactions in the the two different example files.
 - The `CSVParser` class must be used for printing the results as already written in `main.py`.
 Aside from that you may design and structure other functions, classes or data structures exactly how you see fit and think is best.
 Your design choices are at the core of how we evaluate your test.

-### Expected output
+### Expected output backend
 To store a transaction in the database the output needs to be in json as below.
-For each transaction that is parsed, the expected output should be as the below for each of the transactin types.
-You may show the results simply by printing it using the `print_results()` method in the `CSVParser` class found in `main.py`.
+For each transaction that is parsed, the expected output should be in json as the below for each of the transactin types.
+You may show the results by returning a JSON object in a method called `get_json_results()` in the `CSVParser` class found in `main.py`.
 Note that there are three different transaction types and how they differ in their output format is shown below.

-#### Example output:
+#### Example output from backend

 **Trade**: